-Applicants for a Doctor of Philosophy Degree in Reading/Literacy must have completed three years of P-12 teaching; must have an overall GPA of 3.0 on a 4.0 scale.

-Also required are the following: (1) three letters of recommendation that address the applicant's academic and professional work; (2) a philosophy paper relative to the advanced degree and its relationship to the applicant's goals for personal and professional growth; (3) a sample of the applicant's professional writing in the form of a thesis, article, term paper, or other type of writing that demonstrates the candidate's writing ability; (4) an interview with the faculty admissions committee; and (5) a score of not less than 850 (verbal and quantitative) with not less than 450 on verbal and 420 on quantitative on the Graduate Record Examination (GRE).
+Applicants for a Doctor of Philosophy Degree in Reading/Literacy must have completed three years of P-12 teaching; must have an overall GPA of 3.5 on a 4.0 scale at the Master level.
+Also required are the following: (1) a completed Graduate School application of admission; (2) all official transcripts; (3) three letters of recommendation that address the applicant's academic and professional work; (4) writing samples in the form of a term paper, thesis, or published journal article (5) (5) a Graduate Record Examination (GRE) composite score of 290; (6) A philosophy paper related to the applicant's goals for personal and professional growth.